 Once you arrive in the emergency room, the medical staff will work to stabilize your condition and treat a possible heart attack, heart failure or electrolyte imbalances.
-You may be given medications to stabilize your heart rhythm.
+You might be given medications to stabilize your heart rhythm.

-Treatments may include:
+Treatments might include:

 Drugs.
 Doctors use various anti-arrhythmic drugs for emergency or long-term treatment of arrhythmias or potential arrhythmia complications.
 A class of medications called beta blockers is commonly used in people at risk of sudden cardiac arrest.
-Other possible drugs include angiotensin-converting enzyme (ACE) inhibitors, calcium channel blockers or a drug called amiodarone (Cordarone, Pacerone).
+As a side effect, an anti-arrhythmia drug might cause your arrhythmia to occur more frequently — or even cause a new arrhythmia.

 The ICD constantly monitors your heart rhythm.
 If it detects a rhythm that's too slow, it paces your heart as a pacemaker would.
 If it detects a dangerous heart rhythm change, it sends out low- or high-energy shocks to reset your heart to a normal rhythm.

-- Coronary bypass surgery.
+Coronary bypass surgery.
 Also called coronary artery bypass grafting, bypass surgery involves sewing veins or arteries in place at a site beyond a blocked or narrowed coronary artery (bypassing the narrowed section), restoring blood flow to your heart.
-This may improve the blood supply to your heart and reduce the frequency of racing heartbeats.
+This can improve the blood supply to your heart and reduce the frequency of racing heartbeats.

 - Corrective heart surgery.
-If you have a congenital heart deformity, a faulty valve or diseased heart muscle tissue due to cardiomyopathy, surgery to correct the abnormality may improve your heart rate and blood flow, reducing your risk of fatal arrhythmias.
+If you have a congenital heart deformity, a faulty valve or diseased heart muscle tissue due to cardiomyopathy, surgery to correct the abnormality might improve your heart rate and blood flow, reducing your risk of fatal arrhythmias.